-For simplicity, the FNPC uses the term “parents,” but the Club intends the term to be inclusive of grandparents, family members, and other caregivers who contribute to the lives of First Nations children.
+For simplicity, the club uses the term “parents,” but the Club intends the term to be inclusive of grandparents, family members, and other caregivers who contribute to the lives of First Nations children.

-The First Nations Schools Association and the First Nations Education Steering Committee jointly deliver the First Nations Parents Club, which has approximately 80-member clubs across the province.
+The First Nations Schools Association and the First Nations Education Steering Committee jointly deliver the First Nations Parents Club.

 See full details in the First Nation Parent Club (FNPC) Overview.